Ibn Arabi: 'The eye with which I see God,

 Etched eye Bead

 The ancient beads clearly show the similarity in the design of eye-symbols right from the Indus Valley Civilization and up to the Indian classical time.
-Below you see the same motif of a circle within a circle.
+Below you see the same motif of a circle within a circle or a dot.

 The all seeing Eye of God, King, and State